bgonzalezbustamante/local-gov-indicators/README.md

 ## License

-This TBC is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
+This data is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.

+## Contribute

+Contributions are entirely welcome.
+You just need to [open an issue](https://github.com/bgonzalezbustamante/e-gov-index/issues/new) with your comment or idea.

+For more substantial contributions, please fork this repository and make changes.
+Pull requests are also welcome.

+Please read our [code of conduct](CODE_OF_CONDUCT.md) first.
+Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.

 ## Citation

-WIP
+González-Bustamante, B., & Aguilar, D. (2022).
+Data Set on Local E-Government Index in Chile (Version 0.5.1 -- XXXXXX) [Data set].
+URL: [https://github.com/bgonzalezbustamante/e-gov-index/](https://github.com/bgonzalezbustamante/e-gov-index/)

 ## Authors